Nanping Fujian, China Travel Guide

 Regional snacks or dried specialties reflect local flavors.

-When buying tea in Wuyishan, visit several tea houses, sample different varieties, and there's no need to rush your purchase.
+When buying tea in Wuyishan, visit several places that serve tea, sample different varieties, and there's you don't have to rush your purchase.
 This approach helps you find the tea that best suits your taste and budget.